killerstorm/rell/doc/guide/general.rst

 Nullable type
 -------------

--  Class attributes cannot be nullable.
+-  Entity attributes cannot be nullable.
 -  Can be used with almost any type (except nullable, ``unit``, ``null``).
 -  Nullable nullable (``T??`` is not allowed).
 -  Normal operations of the underlying type cannot be applied directly.